hugaojanuario/hugaojanuario/README.md

-DevOps Engineer · Go & Java · Open Source Contributor @ IBM
+DevOps Engineer · Go & Java

 3+ years in tech.
 I work with CI/CD pipelines, Docker, Kubernetes, Terraform, and Ansible — and I write production Go and Java when needed.